codehsbooks/apjava/Programming-with-Karel/for-loops.md

     move();
 }```

 Now, let's look at the world.
 It has 9 avenues.
 However, since we're telling Karel to move twice, we can't use `i < 9` because we'd make Karel crash into the wall!
 If we were only moving once, then we would iterate 9 times.
 Since we're moving twice, we can only iterate 9/2 times.
 We'll round down and say that 9/2 = 4.5 and rounded is 4.
-We need the loop to iterate 4 times!
+We need the loop to iterate four times!
+Why didn't we round up to five?
+Look at the picture of the ending world.
+There is only room for four balls.
+If we had looped five times, Karel would have still crashed into the wall.

 Here's the final for loop

 ```
 for(int i = 0; i < 4; i++){